Why should I compare car insurance?

 While this range of figures outlines what your 'average' person might pay (or be quoted), in real life, there isn't an 'average' car insurance customer.

-It's personally priced.
-This means that according to your personal circumstances, you might find that you pay a lot more or substantially less than the figures cited above.
+Insurance is personally priced.
+This means that according to your personal circumstances, you might find that you pay a lot more or less than the figures cited above.

 What affects your car insurance premium?